fpjohnston/TECO-64/doc/basics.md

 the very first character typed after TECO prints its prompting asterisk.
 Each of these commands takes effect immediately; there is no need to follow any of these commands by any <DELIM> character.
-For this reason, these commands are known as "immediate" commands (see Chapter 4 for more information on immediate commands).
+For this reason, these commands are known as "immediate" commands.

 | Command | Function |
 | ------- | -------- |